Moshwell/Seating/README.md

 * Feature 4 : Read only for all / Administration for a panel of users. (incoming)

 ## Setup
 To run this project, install it locally then run it into Eclispe.
+You also need a special file to connect.
+To get it contact us.